Realize the Full Potential – Increased Property Value – Of A Properly Installed Landscape

 Concrete Patio is Not an Option

 Patios are a great idea – but building a patio and pouring a concrete slab is not.
 Concrete is viewed as very 1950’s and blue-collar.
-A wooden deck is better even though it does have a limited lifespan.
+A wooden deck is better even though it has a limited lifespan.

 Concrete cracks, puddles water and does not look as good as a wood deck, landscape brick or pavers, especially for potential buyers.